leopoldgerber/portfolio-EN/README.md

 # Leopold Gerber - Data Analyst | Data Scientist Portfolio
 ## About
-Hello, I'm Leopold Gerber - but you can call me Leo - and I am a Junior Data Analyst.
+Hello, I'm Leopold Gerber - but you can call me Leo - and I am a Data Analyst/Data Scientist.

-As an analyst, I've encountered all kinds of tasks, from unloading target groups and automating reports, all the way to full-fledged scripting, taking cost savings into account for the company.
+As a data analyst, I've faced many tasks, ranging from generating queries for uploading target groups and automating reports, to creating scripts for competitor analysis and models that calculate the risks of domestic currency conversion.

-In addition to working cases, in my portfolio you can find competitive projects on Kaggle, as well as training projects from data analysis courses.
+My portfolio includes work projects and competition projects.
 I created this repository to showcase my hard skills and track my progress in Data Analytics / Data Science.

 </br>